 1b.
 The PCF initiates the PDU-CAN Session Modification procedure upon policy decision or upon AF requests.

 1c.
 The UDM sends Insert Subscriber Data (Subscriber Permanent Identity, Subscription Data) message to the SMF.
+The Subscription Data includes subscribed QoS rule (e.g. default QoS rule) and subscribed Session-AMBR and UE-AMBR.
 The SMF updates the Subscription Data and acknowledges the Insert Subscriber Data message by returning an Insert Subscriber Data Ack (Subscriber Permanent Identity) message to the UDM.

 1d.
-The SMF may decide to modify PDU session.
+The SMF may decide to update QoS rule e.g. based on notification from the (R)AN that requested QoS is not fulfilled or QoS flow detection notification from the UPF.
 This procedure also may be triggered based on locally configured policy.

-If the SMF receives one of the triggers in step 1a ~ 1d, the SMF starts SMF requested PDU session modification procedure.
+If the SMF receives one of the triggers in step 1a ~ 1d, the SMF starts SMF requested PDU session modification with QoS update procedure.

-2. The SMF may interact with the PCF to retrieve policy using PDU CAN Session Modification procedure.
+2. The SMF may interact with the PCF to retrieve QoS policy using PDU CAN Session Modification procedure.
 This step may be skipped if PDU session modification procedure is triggered by step 1b or 1d.

 Steps 3 to 7 are not invoked when the PDU session modification requires only action at an UPF (e.g. gating).

-3. The SMF sends SM Request (N2 SM information (PDU Session ID), N1 SM Container (PDU Session Modification Command (PDU session ID))) message to the AMF.
+3. The SMF sends SM Request (N2 SM information (PDU Session ID, QFI, 5QI, ARP, UL and DL GFBR, UL MFBR, Notification control, UE-AMBR), N1 SM Container (PDU Session Modification Command (PDU session ID, Uplink QoS rule (QFI, packet filters, precedence values), UE-AMBR))) message to the AMF.

 The N2 SM information carries information that the AMF shall provide to the (R)AN.